Dublin Youth Dance Company CLG is a non-profit making company limited by guarantee.

 The Directors listed below are also members of the company.

-Robert Connor & Loretta Yurick are founders, choreographers and Artistic Directors of Dance Theatre of Ireland (DTI) and have created over 40 original dance theatre works for theatres, festivals, television and a diverse range of settings.
+Robert Connor is one of the founders, choreographers and Artistic Directors of Dance Theatre of Ireland (DTI), a company who has created over 40 original dance theatre works for theatres, festivals, television and a diverse range of settings.
 Their choreography and multi-disciplinary theatre productions have been described as “a constant reflection on our human states of frailty and strength” (Buckley, London, Sunday Times) and have toured widely throughout Europe, Ireland, USA and Korea including the Montpelier International Dance Festival, the Seoul Dance Festival, London Greenwhich Docklands, Monaco Dance Forum, Joyce SoHO (NYC) Tanzwochen Dresden, CYnetART and Fira Tarrega.
 As dance educators and progenitors of Ireland’s largest Educational Outreach programme in dance, their current work is aimed at increasing access to dance and dance performances.
 They were recently nominated for Social Entrepreneurs Ireland Award and for the National Age Friendly Recognition and Achievement Award.
 Their work is driven by a passionate belief in the power of dance to transform people’s lives, improve their health and well-being and put people in touch with their creative selves.

-Robert & Loretta are founders of Dance Ireland (the Association of Professional Choreographers & Dancers Ireland ), the Dublin Youth Dance Company (DYDC) and The Centre for Dance in Dun Laoghaire.
+Robert was one of the founders of Dance Ireland (the Association of Professional Choreographers & Dancers Ireland ), Dublin Youth Dance Company (DYDC) and The Centre for Dance in Dun Laoghaire.
 Former Irish President Mary McAleese officially opened their Centre for Dance in Dun Laoghaire, where, under their direction, more than 1800 people of all ages now dance yearly, commenting:

 “You are powerful Ambassadors for the exhilarating language of dance“.